 Teaching portfolios have been recommended as one way of documenting excellence in teaching.
-You may want to review The Teaching Portfolio: Capturing the Scholarship in Teaching (1991), by Edgerton, Hutchings, and Quinlan (Washington, DC: American
+You may want to review The Teaching Portfolio: Capturing the Scholarship in Teaching (1991), by Edgerton, Hutchings, and Quinlan (Washington, DC: American Association for Higher Education).

 APPENDIX B